You Could Be Happy Here

 “Part family story, part travel adventure, part meditation on the challenges of belonging, Van Rheenen’s debut novel weaves these things together in a story that never goes where you think it’s going, but always takes you someplace wonderful.”

-–Karen Joy Fowler, author of We Are All Completely Beside Ourselves and Booth
+–Karen Joy Fowler, national bestselling author of We Are All Completely Beside Ourselves and Booth

-—Pat Murphy, Nebula Award winner and author of The Adventures of Mary Darling
+–Pat Murphy, Nebula-winning author of The Adventures of Mary Darling

 “With familial layers and a richness of place, You Could Be Happy Here encompasses the universal appeal of looking for home while stepping into the unknown.
 I was blown away by the beauty of the prose, as well as the wonder and pathos of the story.”